h-a-graham/Metashape_Auto_Workflow/README.md

 - Run ‘PhSc_Part1_SPC.py’ *(If running on ISCA note the Moab number for tracking purposes).*

 **3. Interactive**
-- If run on ISCA, note processing time, peak memory use and number of images (send information to Andy).
-- Review Console output for error and/or warning messages (If on ISCA, ‘e’ & ‘o’ files.
+- Review Console output for error and/or warning messages (If on ISCA, ‘e’ & ‘o’ files).
 Look at the number/% of points excluded by the reprojection filter.
 - Review the ‘XXX_project_settings.csv’ file, to assess the proportion of aligned images, and the number of tie points excluded by the reprojection error filter.
 - Consider whether it is necessary to review image quality manually (e.g. water, etc.).